-Secondly, by my example, I want to show to people who have a similar life story to mine that that’s not a life sentence.
-They can change.
+By my example, I want to show to people who have a similar life story to mine that that’s not a life sentence.
+They can change it.

 Inside ourselves, we have enough strength and energy to oppose this and to take our life on a different track.
 Nothing is lost, no matter how old we are and what life story we have.
 By changing petty behaviors and disciplines every day we can achieve anything we want.
 Be who we want to be.
 Do what we have always dreamed of.